BeiningBogen/silver-platter/readme.md

 ### Installing file templates
 1. Clone or download this repository.
-2. On the command line, cd into the silver-platter directory and run `make`
+2. In the command line, `cd` into the silver-platter directory and run `make`.
-3. In the bottom of the new file dialogue in Xcode, there should be a new section with Silver Platter templates
+3. In the bottom of the new file dialogue in Xcode, there should now be a new section with Silver Platter templates.
 <p align="center">
   <img src="https://github.com/BeiningBogen/silver-platter/blob/master/resources/newfile-silverplatter.png">
 </p>

-> For the controller template (which generates several files), you have to check off target membership manually if your project has multiple targets
+> The controller and tableview templates generate several files.
+If your project has multiple targets, you have to alter the target membership manually on these files.

 ### Creating a new functional reactive Xcode project
-1. On the command line, cd into the silver-platter directory and run `./install.sh`
+1. In the command line, `cd` into the silver-platter directory and run `./install.sh`.
-2. When first opening the generated new project, you should build all targets separately
+2. When first opening the newly generated project, you should build all targets separately.

-## Like Functional Reactive Programming?
+## Do you like Functional Reactive Programming?

 So do we.
 [Join us!](https://beiningbogen.no/om-oss/)